dpc10ster/RJafrocBook/docs/06-binormal-model.md

 \zeta_r = - \Phi^{-1}\left ( FPF_r \right )
 \end{equation*}

 These are "rigid" estimates that assume no error in the FPF values.
-As was shown in Chapter "Modeling Binary Paradigm", these are finite sample based estimates, subject to 95% confidence intervals.
+As was shown in Chapter \@ref(modelingBinaryTask), 95% confidence intervals apply to these estimates.

 [A historical note: prior to computers and easy access to statistical functions the analyst had to use a special plotting paper, termed “double probability paper”, that converted probabilities into x and y distances using the inverse function.
 The complement of the inverse function is sometimes termed the z-deviate.4 Since this term confused me when I entered this field ca. 1985, and it confuses me even now, I will not use it further.]